GetStream/Winds/README.md

 In addition to the desktop apps for [macOS](https://s3.amazonaws.com/winds-2.0-releases/latest.html), [Linux](https://s3.amazonaws.com/winds-2.0-releases/latest.html), and [Windows](https://s3.amazonaws.com/winds-2.0-releases/latest.html), there's now a web version of Winds available at [https://winds.getstream.io/](https://winds.getstream.io/)

-## Jobs

-Stream is sponsoring 1 person to work full time on Winds.
-The job posting is available on [AngelList](https://angel.co/stream/jobs/376455-senior-javascript-frontend-engineer).

 ## Featured RSS & Podcasts

 Have a popular RSS or Podcast and want to be featured?
 Reach out to winds@getstream.io.
 We reply to every message.